cseoighe/StopEvol/MixtureModel/README.md

 ## Fit a mixture model to estimate the proportion of stop codons under purifying selection

-R code and data to fit a mixture model to data from the OrthoMaM (v.8) database to estimate the proportion of stop codons under purifying selection pressure
+R code and data to fit a mixture model to data from the OrthoMaM (v.8) database in order to estimate the proportion of stop codons under purifying selection pressure.

 ***